plurid/datasign/README.md

     -t, --target <type>           compilation targets: typescript, graphql, proto (default: "typescript,graphql,proto") -o, --output <path>           output path (default: ".")
     -r, --resolve <type>          resolve the output path relative to the "file" directory, "process" directory, or "flatten" into the output path (default: "file")
-    -c, --comments [value]        compile the comments into the target files (default: false) -s, --spacing <value>         indentation spacing to be used in the compiled files (default: "4") -p, --preserve [value]        preserve new lines spacing of the datasign file (default: false)
+    -m, --merge [name]            merge the output into a single file (named or not) for each target -c, --comments [value]        compile the comments into the target files (default: false) -s, --spacing <value>         indentation spacing to be used in the compiled files (default: "4") -p, --preserve [value]        preserve new lines spacing of the datasign file (default: false)